-Amiah was just 4-years-old when she developed pneumonia and sepsis, which were brought on by the influenza B virus.
+Amiah was just 4-years-old when she died from the influenza B virus.

 She spent the next few days laying or sitting on the couch while her sisters were playing.
-On the ninth day of her illness, her mother returned to the ER for the fourth time because Amiah was not able to hold water down.
+After being sick for nine days, she returned to the ER for the fourth time because Amiah was not able to hold water down.

-The doctors tested her blood and realized that her illness was now affecting her kidneys.
-She was flown to Sioux Falls, SD and died just 12 hours later.
-Amiah had pneumonia and developed sepsis, brought on by the influenza B virus.
+At the hospital, the doctors tested her blood and realized that her illness was now affecting her kidneys.
+She was flown to a larger hospital in Sioux Falls and died just 12 hours later.
+Amiah had pneumonia and developed sepsis, brought on by the influenza B virus, that killed her.

 Unfortunately, Amiah did not get a flu vaccine and that is something that her mother will question for the rest of her life.
 What if she had gotten the flu shot?
 Would Amiah still be here?